hmrc/accessibility-statement-frontend/README.md

   like this.
 serviceDomain: www.tax.service.gov.uk   # The domain name under which this service exists (exclude the https:// and the path)
 serviceUrl: /icecreams                  # The relative URL to the service (omitting www.tax.service.gov.uk)
-contactFrontendServiceId: icecreams     # The service id passed to contact-frontend and hmrc-deskpro
+contactFrontendServiceId: icecreams     # A unique identifier for your service (see notes below)
 complianceStatus: partial               # full|partial|noncompliant
 accessibilityProblems:                  # If there are no issues do not include this section
   - a description of the first problem